 Other possible reasons for this issue include a malfunctioning induction fan.
 This fan is designed to keep the fire going by providing oxygen; the fire will go out if it doesn’t.
 Another typical and obvious problem is when the pellets in the hopper run out, leaving nothing to keep the flame going.

 It’s also possible that the pellets aren’t of good quality and produce too much ash, obstructing the fire’s ventilation.
-Because the temperature probe displays an incorrect temperature, the auger may not be feeding enough pellets.
+In addition, because the temperature probe displays an incorrect temperature, the auger may not be feeding enough pellets.
 It’s also possible that it’s just a windy day.

 Solution: As previously said, if any parts begin to deteriorate, replace them immediately.
-Clean the grill grate after each usage, clean the ash after every two or three sessions, and clean the entire grill at least twice or three times a year to maintain a long life.
+Clean the grill grate after each usage, clean the ash every two or three sessions, and clean the entire grill at least twice a year to maintain a long life.

 Using higher-quality pellets will prevent your grill from burning too much in a short period.
 More importantly, you won’t have to worry about the pellets running out if you leave the grill unattended for prolonged periods.
 If the problem is only with the temperature probe, it can be easily replaced.